Byzantine Empire under the Justinian dynasty: Justin II

-After Justinian's reconquest and extensive rebuilding programs, the empire's treasury was left empty.
-The financial mess weakened the empire and forced his successor, Justin II, to suspend payments to the Avars.
-While the Byzantines were distracted with the Persians, Lombard hordes under king Alboin invaded Italy and quickly conquered most of the peninsula.
-Later wars with the Persians did not go well in Syria, resulting in mental illness that drove Justin II to his grave.
+Upon Justinian's death in 565, he was succeeded by his nephew Justin, who following on from his predecessor's extensive reconquests and building programs, had inherited an empire which was territorially and financially strained.
+Justin II suspended payments to the Avars, causing them to instead seek wealth by raiding neighbouring tribes, upsetting the local balance of power.
+In-turn, Lombard hordes under king Alboin migrated west and invaded Italy, conquering much of the peninsula outside of the Rome-Ravenna corridor.
+In the East, war with the Persians did not go well in Syria, resulting in Justin's mental deterioration and later death.

 Tiberius II

 Tiberius II succeeded Justin II.
-His four-year reign was marked by Imperial weakness because the empire was over-stretched.
+His four-year reign was marked by imperial weakness because the empire was over-stretched.
 He reinforced Ravenna, and his generals found success against the Persians in battles in Armenia and against the Berbers in North Africa.
 At the same time, the Slavs began migrating all the way down into Greece.
-The overstretched emperor ran out of money and could not pay the army of the East which was fighting the Persians, and they threatened to mutiny.
+The emperor could not pay the army of the East which was fighting the Persians, and they threatened to mutiny.
 As his forces were deployed elsewhere, the Avars took advantage of him and forced Tiberius to give up the key city of Sirmium.
 After this setback, Tiberius ate some bad food, which may have been intentionally poisoned, fell ill, and died.